 Once the grandparent has established standing, the same custody factors that apply to parents will be used by the court in determining whether grandparents should be granted custody.
 Additional factors are also considered for grandparents, including whether granting custody to a grandparent would interfere with the parent-child relationship.
 Ultimately, the court must be convinced that grandparent contact is in the child’s best interests.

-If you are a grandparent and you are wondering whether you have any rights to see your grandchild, please contact Melissa A. Iacobucci, Esquire to schedule your consultation.
+If you are a grandparent and you are wondering whether you have any rights to see your grandchild, please contact OWM Law to schedule your consultation.